Sharky999/Axon-Bodycam/README.md

 ## 📥 Installation

+1. Go to the [**Releases**](https://github.com/Sharky999/Axon-Bodycam/releases) page
-1. Download `Axon Bodycam Recorder Setup 1.0.0.exe` from this repository
+2. Download the latest `Axon Bodycam Recorder Setup x.x.x.exe`
-2. Run the installer (you may need to bypass antivirus warnings - see above)
+3. Run the installer (you may need to bypass antivirus warnings - see above)
-3. The app will install and launch automatically
+4. The app will install and launch automatically
-4. Follow the license activation steps below
+5. Follow the license activation steps below

 ---